dienmai123/Bau-Cua/README.md

 # Vietnamese Bau Cua
 * Traditional Vietnamese gambling game play every year around Tet (Chinese New Year) made in JavaScript.

+* This was made with a partner, An Nguyen.

 * This was made as a project during our AP computer science calss with code.org.

 ## HOW TO PLAY